-- 2006.
-“Studying HIV Risk in Vulnerable Communities: Methodological and Reporting Shortcomings in The Young Men’s Study in New York City.” [co-authored with Ananya Mukherjea] The Qualitative Report, 11, 2: 393-416.
+- 2006. [with Ananya Mukherjea].
+“Studying HIV Risk in Vulnerable Communities: Methodological and Reporting Shortcomings in The Young Men’s Study in New York City.”
+The Qualitative Report, 11, 2: 393-416.

 - 2004.
 “On Being a White Person of Color: Using Autoethnography to Understand Puerto Ricans’ Racialization.”
 Qualitative Sociology, 27, 2:179-203.

 2002.
 “Queering Sexuality and Doing Gender: Transgender men’s identification with gender and sexuality.”
-Gendered Sexualities (Advances in Gender Research, Volume 6), pp. 181-233.
+Gendered Sexualities (Advances in Gender Research, Volume 6).
+Pp. 181-233.
 Patricia Gagné and Richard Tewksbury, eds.
-New York: Elsevier Press.
+NY: Elsevier Press.

-- Core Research Areas: Race/Ethnic Studies; Puerto Rican/Latino Studies; Racialized Sexualities; Sexuality Studies; Transgender/Transsexual Studies; Queer Theory.
+Race/Ethnic Studies; Puerto Rican and Latino Studies; Racialized Sexualities; Sexuality Studies; Transgender/Transsexual Studies; Queer Theory; Qualitative Methods, Autoethnography.

-- Secondary Research Areas: HIV/AIDS; Social Policy; Applied Research; Migration; Religion/Spirituality.
+Body/Embodiment; HIV/AIDS; Social Policy; Applied Research; Migration; Religion.

 Honors, Awards, and Fellowships

 - 2022 - Society for the Study of Social Problems, Sexual Behavior, Politics, and Communities Division for Outstanding Article Award: "A Queer Sociology."

 - 2022 - American Sociological Association (ASA) Sociology of Sexualities Section, Honorable mention, for best article: "A Queer Sociology."